jpace/qualog/README.md

 Qualog requires [ijdk](http://github.com/jpace/ijdk "IJDK project at Github").

+## Format

+As of Qualog 2.1.0, the output format for the message can be set using the fields of java.lang.String#format:

+    tr.Ace.setFormat("%-20s | %s");

 # Help

 Please email me at jeugenepace at gmail dot com if you have questions about Qualog.